sarafantofun/FlaskTransactionManager/README.md

 ## Setup Instructions

-1. Redis Configuration
+1. Redis Configuration.
 This project requires Redis to function properly.
 Follow the appropriate section below based on your current Redis setup:
   - If Redis is already installed:
      - Ensure that Redis is running and accessible on port 6379.
 This is the default port for Redis, and it should be open for connections.
   - If Redis is not installed:
     - Ensure Docker Desktop is installed on your system.
-If not, [download Docker Desktop from the official Docker website] (https://docs.docker.com/desktop/).
+If not, [download Docker Desktop from the official Docker website](https://docs.docker.com/desktop/).
     - Open your terminal and execute the following command to start Redis using Docker:
     ```bash
     docker run --name my-redis -p 6379:6379 -d redis